Robert Liberty: Robert Irion

-Liberty, now on the run, befriended Kenall Bierly, and the two began a romantic relationship.
+Liberty, now on the run, befriended Kendall Bierly, and the two began a romantic relationship.
 On June 6, Liberty and Bierly were hitchhiking in Long Beach.
 They were picked up by 17-year-old Richard Greytak.
 Liberty brandished a gun and forced Greytak to take them to Liberty's mother's house in Westminster.
 Once there, Liberty robbed his mother of $45 at gunpoint.
 He then went back to the car, where he forced Greytak to drive them to San Diego.
 There, Liberty directed him into a nearby building, where they broke into the apartment of 53-year-old Robert J. Irion, a former patient of the same mental hospital where Liberty was housed and who was now a nurse.

 Liberty tied up Irion and Greytak, and kept them like that for hours while he and Bierly scoured the apartment.
 At midnight, Liberty decided to kill Irion, and fatally beat him to death.
 He displayed the body on the bedroom floor and lit candles on the head.
 He then brandished a grease pencil, and wrote on the bedroom door "The Candlelight Killer Strikes Again", and nearby also wrote "Catch Me If You Can".
 Liberty and Bierly then left the apartment, leaving Greytak behind.
 After seven hours, Greytak was able to loosen the rope that had been used to bound him, set himself free, and called the police.
 Following this, a manhunt ensued.